Humidity issues

 Distribution of humidity levels

 To control gray mold it is important to keep the humidity as low as possible.
 This chart shows accumulated values of high humidity.
 This example is from a greenhouse with few problems with gray mold.
-The brow bars are the sum of hours where the humidity was above 40, 50, 60, 70 80, 90 % humidity.
+The brown bars are the sum of hours where the humidity was above 40, 50, 60, 70 80, 90 % humidity.

 After data collection with InfoGrow data can be analyzed further in Virtual Greenhouse.
 This provides even more information about the distribution of the humidity.
 Here data are provided also with information about how many concurrent hours there have been with high humidity.
-A prolonged period with high humidity is the best growing scenario for botrytis and should be avoided if possible.
+A prolonged period with high humidity is the best growing scenario for gray mold and should be avoided if possible.

 Log when it happens